Gandhi Heritage Portal

-The Collected Works Of Mahatma Gandhi
+The Collected Works of Mahatma Gandhi

-In 1956 Government of India initiated a project unmatched in its aspiration.
-This was to provide an authentic documentation of all available writings of Gandhiji.
-The Collected Works of Mahatma Gandhi is a result of this meticulous and conscientious effort, which concluded in 1994.
-It was decided that Gandhiji writings should be made available in three languages: Gujarati, English and Hindi.
+In 1956, the Government of India initiated a project unmatched in its aspiration.
+This was to provide authentic documentation of all Gandhiji's available writings.
+The Collected Works of Mahatma Gandhi resulted from this meticulous and conscientious effort, which concluded in 1994.
+It was decided that Gandhiji's writings should be available in Gujarati, English and Hindi.
 Consequently, Gandhiji No Akshardeha (Gujarati) and Sampoorna Gandhi Vangmaya (Hindi) were created based upon the editorial architecture determined for the CWMG.
-At present there are 100 volumes of the CWMG, 82 volumes of Gandhiji No Akshardeha and 97 volumes of Sampoorna Gandhi Vangmaya.
+There are 100 volumes of the CWMG, 82 volumes of Gandhiji No Akshardeha and 97 volumes of Sampoorna Gandhi Vangmaya.

-These volumes provide information about the source of these writings as also the language in which they were originally written.
-Volumes 1 to 90 of the CWMG follow chronological order, while volumes 91-97 are supplementary volumes created to accommodate new material that came to be acquired subsequent to the publication of the series.
-Volumes 98 and 99 are Index of Subjects and Index of Persons respectively.
-Volume 100 is the compilation of Prefaces to the preceding volumes.
+These volumes provide information about the source of these writings and the language in which they were initially written.
+Volumes 1 to 90 of the CWMG follow chronological order, while volumes 91-97 are supplementary volumes created to accommodate new material acquired after the series' publication.
+Volumes 98 and 99 are the Index of Subjects and Index of Persons, respectively.
+Volume 100 is the compilation of prefaces of the preceding volumes.

 The Gandhi Heritage Portal provides unabridged, complete sets of these.
 These are available in two options: archival version and enhanced version, which is a black and white version.
 These volumes are interlinked through a database that the Portal team has developed.
-It allows one to move between the three languages and search the same item.
-This would enable the user to compare and study their texts and explore questions of translation.
-The search criteria for these are as defined in volumes 98 and 99 of CWMG.
-The Portal is committed to provide a searchable ebook of the CWMG, based on the first edition.
+It allows one to move between the three languages and search for the same item.
+This would enable users to compare and study their texts and explore translation questions.
+The search criteria are defined in volumes 98 and 99 of CWMG.
+The Portal is committed to providing a searchable CWMG ebook, based on the first edition.